 In my experience, most discussions of the 2nd amendment weigh the rights of hunters, home protectors, and gun hobbyists against the effort to reduce the likelihood that a criminal, a political or Islamic radical, or a madman can obtain a gun.

 But the original intent of the second amendment looms quietly.
-A letter to the editor in the Sunday paper (July 24, 2016) interrupted the silence.
+A letter to the editor in a July 24, 2016 newspaper interrupted the silence.
 Heidi Smith wrote, “Every U.S. citizen is the organized militia.
-It is our responsibility to take up arms against any force that would try to dismantle the Constitution. …if we ever do need to rise up, remember this: our enemy won’t be using pop guns; they’ll be using AK’s and AR’s.”
+It is our responsibility to take up arms against any force that would try to dismantle the Constitution. …[I]f we ever do need to rise up, remember this: our enemy won’t be using pop guns; they’ll be using AK’s and AR’s.”

 That may explain opposition to compromises that outlaw AK’s and AR’s.
 The Second Amendment begins “A well regulated Militia, being necessary to the security of a free State ….”
 A “militia” is an army of citizens, not professional soldiers, called upon in an emergency.